psychemedia/stuff-and-nonsense/05_Ventnor_Exchange_Spoken_Word/README.md

 More tales told,
 And practiced,
+Learned from
-Learned from if they should fall flat.
+If they should fall flat.

 More practice, practice, practice,
 In speaking out aloud.